kean/Regex/README.md

 - `.caseInsensitive` – match letters in the pattern independent of case.
 - `.multiline` –  control the behavior of `^` and `$` anchors.
 By default, these match at the start and end of the input text.
 If this flag is set, will match at the start and end of each line within the input text.
+- `.dotMatchesLineSeparators` – allow `.` to match any character, including line separators.

 # References